These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 3. Usage of the Software

-The User is responsible for submitting accurate and complete information on itself and the legal entity when engaging into contractual relationship with Eperoto and also to keep the information up to date.
+The User is responsible for submitting accurate and complete information on itself and the legal entity when engaging into contractual relationship with Eperoto and to keep the information up to date.

 The User shall use the Software for lawful purposes only.